NSW Healthcare Associated Infections Data Collection - January 2010 to March 2014

 - Using antibiotics appropriately to prevent and treat infections

-NSW Health and the Clinical Excellence Commission work with hospital staff to ensure they are well equipped to protect patients from contracting infections.
-Education programs and policies are regularly rolled out across the state to address infection risk.
+The Clinical Excellence Commission works with hospital staff to ensure they are well equipped to protect patients from contracting infections.
+The CEC Education programs and policies are regularly rolled out across the state to address infection risk.
+More information on these programs can be found on their website at http://www.cec.health.nsw.gov.au/programs/hai.

 NSW Health has been collecting HAI data and participating in national research projects and studies for many years.
-Back in January 2008, NSW Health introduced a mandatory comprehensive data collection system that monitors eight types of HAI data across all public hospitals in the state.
-NSW is looking forward to the commencement of an integrated, national HAI data collection system in coming years.
+In January 2008, NSW Ministry of Health introduced a mandatory comprehensive data collection system that monitors eight types of HAI data across all public hospitals in the state.

 It is in everyone's interests to reduce the risk of Hospital Associated Infection - patients, clinicians, carers and the broader community.
 By working together and observing common sense precautions as outlined above, we can all reduce the risk of HAIs.
 This, in turn, will help reduce the significant costs associated with the consequences of HAIs, including the need for more complex medical treatments, longer hospital stays that delay bed availability for other patients and the prescribing of additional, expensive antibiotics.